Hoshiharetsu/hoshiharetsu/README.md

 ## Computer Science Educator | Programming Instructor | Curriculum Developer

-I am an Associate Professor at the Community College of Allegheny County, currently teaching within the Multimedia Communications discipline teaching video game design and development.
-I also teach in the Computer Information Technologies discipline where I focus on Java, Python, and web technologies.
+I am an Associate Professor at the Community College of Allegheny County, teaching within both the Multimedia Communications and Computer Information Technologies disciplines.
+My current instruction includes video game design and development, as well as programming courses in Java, Python, and web technologies.

 My work centers on developing accessible, concept-driven programming instruction while expanding into deeper Computer Science topics such as systems programming and low-level architecture.